SuryaKrishnakumar/Suryakrishnakumar.github.io/about.md

 ---

 <p class="message">
-  I am actively seeking Summer Internship 2017.
-If you are interested, please look at [my resume](https://nirmalkanagasabai.github.io/public/Nirmal_Kanagasabai.pdf) and shoot me an email.
+  I am actively looking for new opportunities.
+If you are interested, please look at [my resume](https://suryakrishnakumar.github.io/public/Surya_Krishnakumar.pdf)and shoot me an email.
 </p>